 Living not far from some of California's best wineries, I have a number of clients who have bottles of wine to store.
 Some have just a few bottles, while some have quite a collection.
 And they all need storage—and something not as elaborate as the Spiral Cellar.

 The terra cotta wine racks from Weston Mills Pottery provide a modular system for storing a few bottles, or a larger collection.
 The terra cotta helps shield the wine from temperature variations, and it won't deteriorate if placed in a humid cellar.
 It's also incredibly simple to "assemble"—more so than many other modular options.
 However, this is a heavy product, and would be a pain to deal with if the end-user was moving.

 The modular wine rack from MuNiMulA, made from interlocking pieces of anodized aluminum.
 Although these pieces can be stacked, I'd be somewhat concerned about having a tall stack in earthquake-prone territory, or anywhere small children could pull at it.
 That's an issue with a lot of wine racks, unless they can be bolted to the wall.

+The Echelon wine rack, made from extruded aluminum, addresses my concerns about stability.
+This is the retail, tabletop version—but there's also an architectural version, which has a wall bracket.
 Another concern with many wine racks is whether or not oversize bottles will fit within them; a someone who loves Champagne, this is something that I always think about.
 The Echelon accommodates bottles with a diameter up to 3.6 inches; most Champagne bottles will indeed fit.